control-toolbox/GeometricPreconditioner.jl/docs/src/2D-example.md

 println("JS(ξ) : ", JS(ξ)[1])
 ```

-However, the solver $\texttt{hybrd1}$ uses rank 1 approximation to actualize the Jacobian insted of compute it at each iteration, which imply that it still converges to the solution even if the given Jacobian is completely false.
+However, the solver $\texttt{hybrd1}$ uses rank 1 approximations to actualize the Jacobian insted of compute it at each iteration, which imply that it still converges to the solution even if the given Jacobian is completely false.

 ```@example main
 JS!(js, ξ) = (js[:] .= JS(ξ); nothing)                      # intermediate function